drunkleen/leenfetch/manual.md

 ### Theming Recipes

 Ideas to get you started:
-- **Minimal**: Disable ASCII art by piping input or using an empty custom ASCII, and keep only titles and distro within the `layout` array.
+- **Minimal**: Disable ASCII art by piping input or using an empty custom ASCII, and keep only titles and distro within the `modules` array.
 - **Screenshots**: Enable ASCII art, color swatches, CPU, GPU, resolution, and theme.
 Stick to `memory_percent=false` for clean numbers.
 - **Monitoring**: Enable uptime, disks with `barinfo`, memory percent, and battery infobar.
 - **Music Showcase**: Turn on `show_song`, customize the label to `Now Playing`, and keep color blocks bright.